Smoothed Particle Hydrodynamics Physically Reconsidered -- The Relation to Explicit Large Eddy Simulation and the Issue

 and the corresponding pressure field follows from the solution of the pressure Poisson equation in the incompressible limit \cite{Pereira_2021}

+with $v_0=1~\mathrm{m/s}$.
 The SPH cases that will be presented in the following are summarized in TABLE \ref{tab:Cases}.
 Generally, four different particle counts were considered, namely $N \in \{128^3,~192^3,~256^3,~512^3\}$, ranging from $\sim 2$ Mio. particles to $\sim 130$ Mio. particles.
 The basis of the given particle powers define the averaged particle distance $\Delta l$, which exemplary for Case 1 results in $\Delta l = 2\pi/128~ \mathrm{m} \approx 0.0491~\mathrm{m}$.
 Starting from a Cartesian lattice arrangement, the particles were regularized into a stable configuration in corresponding pre-runs following the particle packing scheme of Colagrossi \emph{et al.} \cite{Colagrossi_2012}.
 Only then, the fields given by Eqs. (\ref{eq:TGVel}) \& (\ref{eq:TGPress}) were mapped onto the particles.
-The initial velocity field magnitude for a $N=192^3$ Case is depicted in FIG. \ref{fig:03_InitialHIT} (a) highlighting two shear flow planes at $z=\pi/2$ \& $z=3\pi/2$ and the rotational direction at the plane $z=2\pi$.
+The initial velocity field magnitude for a $N=192^3$ Case is depicted in FIG. \ref{fig:04_InitialHIT} (a) highlighting two shear flow planes at $z=\pi/2$ \& $z=3\pi/2$ and the rotational direction at the plane $z=2\pi$.
 In order to match the pressure field in the initial time step and avoid artificial dynamical effects beyond the one resulting from the initial particle configuration, a consistent mass distribution $M_{0,i} = \rho_{0,i}\Delta l^3$ was imposed.
-It is illustrated in FIG. \ref{fig:03_InitialHIT} (b).
+It is illustrated in FIG. \ref{fig:04_InitialHIT} (b).
 The density field $\rho_{0,i}$ is given by the combination of the initial pressure field in Eq. (\ref{eq:TGPress}) and the EOS in Eq. (\ref{eq:LES_EOS_Quadrature}).